 Marcus Crassus crossed the river Euphrates, carried the war to the Parthian empire, and was defeated in a battle in which his son also fell.
 With the remains of his army, he occupied a hill, and was summoned to a conference by the enemy leader, Surena, as if to speak about a truce.
 However, he was captured and killed to avoid suffering the indignity of remaining alive.note[Livy, Periochae 106.5.]

 The story of the campaign is told in great detail by Plutarch, in his Life of Crassus.note[Plutarch, Life of Crassus 16-33.]
 The battle itself took part near the river, which may have been north of south of the city; after the defeat, the Romans went to Harran; leaving at night, they lost their way in the marshes (!); were forced to negotiate, and lost their general.

 The main reason of the Parthian victory had nothing to do with treachery or a desert in which the Romans could not deploy their soldiers: those factors were invented to cover up that the Parthians had been superior in numbers and quality.
 They had better supply lines; dromedaries brought them hundreds of thousands of arrows.
 That settled the battle.

 Crassus' death meant that of the once powerful triumvirate, only Pompey the Great and Julius Caesar remained.
 Now that there was no one to balance them, the two men were bound to fight a civil war, sooner or later.

 Another consequence was that the Romans had to invade the east to avenge themselves.
-Marc Antony did this without success; it was left to Tiberius to receive back the eagle standards, an event that was duly celebrated in the Roman propaganda.
+Mark Antony did this with mixed success; it was left to Tiberius to receive back the eagle standards, an event that was duly celebrated in the Roman propaganda.